carbon-design-system/carbon/docs/guides/endgame.md

 5. Once everything is green and your Pull Request has been reviewed, you should **close** the draft Pull Request.

-6. On your machine, you should then follow the following steps to publish:
+6. On your machine, you should then follow the following steps to publish to `next`:

    - Make sure
      [your environment is consistent with `upstream`](#making-sure-your-environment-is-consistent-with-upstream)